Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > Let’s find some eigenvalues now that’s I’ve motivated you - #AM - 01/12

-> Wilson's Theorem... actually it was proved by Lagrange.. so you know, what's in the name and all that, but that's probably enough Shakespeare #NW - 03/12
+> Wilson's Theorem... actually it was proved by Lagrange.. so you know, what's in the name and all that, but that's probably enough Shakespeare
+> #NW - 03/12

 >Sorry to all the people who can’t see me… oh it’s  not about seeing me, it’s about seeing the board…
 >I shouldn’t be distracting myself (reenacting life of Brian)
 >If only I hadn’t been so dopey and slow at the start…To be or not to be..I’m gonna get stoned for that
-> #IL - 05/12
+ #IL - 05/12

+>Has the chocolate made it’s all the way round?
+Cuz you’re gonna need it for this - #ST - 10/12

+> Congratulations everybody on attending the last day of term.. exams boo
+> I’ll just keep my eigenvectors to myself
+> Do you want me to do it more slowly (followed by slurred speech)?
+> I gave you extra time, but the very next day you went back home
+ #IL - 12/12